Contact us

 Adjusted RAROC

-• Ideally, the traditional 𝑅𝐴𝑅𝑂𝐶 calculation should be adjusted to obtain a 𝑅𝐴𝑅𝑂𝐶 measure that takes into account the systemic riskiness of returns, and for which the hurdle rate (the critical benchmark above which a business adds value) is the same across all business lines.
-To correct the inherent limitations of the traditional 𝑅𝐴𝑅𝑂𝐶 measure, let’s adjust the 𝑅𝐴𝑅𝑂𝐶 ratio as follows:
+• Ideally, we would like to adjust the traditional RAROC calculation to obtain a RAROC measure that takes into account the systemic riskiness of returns, and for which the hurdle rate (the critical benchmark above which a business adds value) is the same across all business lines.
+To correct the inherent limitations of the traditional RAROC measure, let’s adjust the RAROC ratio as follows:

 \( \text{Adjusted RAROC} = \text{RAROC} – \beta_E (R_M – r_f) \)